NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

           if rel1 has more records than rel2, swap srcRelation1 and srcRelation2 (and all associated variables) create bplus tree on attr2 in rel2 (using BPlusTree:bPlusCreate()) If create fails return E_DISKFULL
-    */
+        else if only rel1 has a b+ tree swap srcRelation1 and srcRelation2 (and all associated variables) */

+    // NOTE: rel2 has a b+ tree on it's attribute now.

     // let numOfAttributesInTarget = numOfAttributes1 + numOfAttributes2 - 1
     // let targetRelAttrNames[numOfAttributesInTarget][ATTR_SIZE] be an array of type char